 In California, the Paid Family Leave (PFL) program provides eligible employees with partial wage replacement benefits while they are taking time off work to care for a seriously ill family member or to bond with a new child.
 Several situations can qualify an employee for PFL benefits, including:

 1. Caring for a seriously ill family member: Employees may qualify for PFL benefits if they need to take time off work to care for a seriously ill family member, including a child, parent, spouse, or registered domestic partner.

 2. Bonding with a new child: PFL benefits are available for eligible employees who need to take time off work to bond with a new child, including a biological child, an adopted child, or a child placed with the employee for foster care.

 3. Participating in a qualifying exigency related to a family member's military service: PFL benefits may be available to eligible employees who need to take time off work to manage certain issues related to a family member's military service, such as attending military ceremonies, arranging for childcare during deployment, or addressing legal or financial matters related to the family member's service.

 Notice of Rights to Paid Family Leave Benefits:

 Employers must provide their workers with a notice of their rights to Paid Family Leave benefits upon hiring and at any time an employee takes a leave of absence qualifying for PFL benefits.

 California's Paid Family Leave program can provide significant benefits for employees who need to take time off work to care for a family member or bond with a new child.
 It helps ensure employees are not financially penalized for taking this vital time away from work.

-If you are injured and need to file a California car accident claim, contact Moss Bollinger, Sherman Oaks, California personal injury attorney.
+If you were treated unfairly at work and need to file a California employment law claim, contact Moss Bollinger, Sherman Oaks, California employment law attorney.
 He's dedicated to protecting and asserting the rights of his clients.
 Call 866-942-7974 today for a free consultation, or contact us online.